asreview/asreview-makita/joss/paper.md

 - Writing the study paper

-While Makita was originally developed for use with ASReview’s simulation CLI, Makita’s design allows it to be integrated with any other CLI tool, broadening its applicability across different large scale research environments.
+While Makita was originally developed for use with ASReview’s simulation CLI, Makita’s design allows it to be integrated with any other CLI tool via a customized template, broadening its applicability across different large scale research environments.
 Makita can be run locally, on a server, or in the cloud, and can be used in combination with Docker and Kubernetes.

 Very large scale simulation studies have been successfully run using Makita, with over 27.000 simulations in a single study, using 26 different datasets and